Bullying Resource Center

 How can I best work with my child's school to address bullying?

-- Support your school in evolving their policy regarding bullying.
-Legislation varies among States, but most States now require a specific anti-bullying policy, and many required (as of 2011) that this include responding to bullying events outside of school (such as cyber-bullying) that affect student interactions during the school day
+- • Support your school in evolving their policy regarding bullying.
+Legislation varies among states, but most states now require a specific anti-bullying policy, and many require (as of 2011) that these policies include responding to bullying events outside of school (such as cyber-bullying) that affect student interactions during the school day.

 - Adopt a position of "partnering" with your school.
 Accusing a school of not being responsive, or of allowing bullying, perpetuates conflicts (sometimes perceived by schools as "reverse bullying" by parents of bullied students).
 Instead, discuss with your school staff what would benefit your child and other students impacted by a bullying event.